cindy4580/vmmfit/README.md

 # vmmfit
-A backup version for changes
+A backup version for von Mises Mixture distribution